Public School Students Are the New Inmates in the American Police State

 Bell’s inequality test

 But let’s begin with the paper, published in Nature, which proves that the world is inherently spooky.
 All systems described by quantum mechanics can display so-called entanglement.
-For […]
+For example an […]

 Read the Full Article